Skip down to main content

 Andrew K. Przybylski is the Professor of Human Behaviour and Technology at the University of Oxford.
 Professor Przybylski investigates how online social media and video games platforms shape human motivation and influence the health and well-being of their users.

-In acknowledgment of his scientific and policy achievements he was recently appointed as an Honorary Professor at The Educational University of Hong Kong’s Centre for Psychosocial Health where he is working to build mutually beneficial relationships between the students and faculty of both institutions.
+In acknowledgement of his scientific and policy achievements, he was recently appointed as an Honorary Professor at The Educational University of Hong Kong’s Centre for Psychosocial Health, where he is working to build mutually beneficial relationships between the students and faculty of both institutions.

 His undergraduate, postgraduate, and doctoral degrees were earned at the University of Rochester in the United States.